Certurix/ctx096bag/README.md

 Download this module by going on the [release page](https://github.com/Certurix/ctx096bag/releases)

-Install it on your server (Pre-release must not be installed on production server!)
+Install it on your server

 ## Configuration